-Strategies to Prevent Bullying:
+Strategies to Prevent Disrespectful Behaviors:

-Pope John XXIII Central Catholic/St. Boniface Elementary will implement in all grade levels the Archdiocese of Omaha Circle of Grace and Boy's Town No Room for Bullies curriculum (grades 7-12) which include anticipating consequences of choices, making informed decisions, communicating effectively, resolving conflicts, and developing cultural competency.
+Pope John XXIII Central Catholic/St. Boniface Elementary will implement in all grade levels the Archdiocese of Omaha Circle of Grace, Theology of the Body, and Boy's Town No Room for Bullies curriculum (grades 7-12) which include anticipating consequences of choices, making informed decisions, communicating effectively, resolving conflicts, and developing cultural competency.